 Short Film Compilations

 Filmmaking is a constant renegotiation of visibility, which produces the new and replaces and overlaps with the old.
 The way in which we speak of the world and create images for this purpose is highly dependent of the generation we are part of, the times and the societal circumstances we live in; this means that history is written in the present.
 The view upon the past is always negotiable.
 It remains something that can't be fixated and is rather ambivalent.
 The task of filmmaking – dealing with history and memory – is a challenge but it is possible, as the short films of this year's Kassel Dokfest prove.
 We have learned from history that there is such a thing as wrong interpretation and polarization, which incites hate, feeds and creates fears.
 The short films of 2018 deal with this process of interpretation and encourage a debate about how we can create a narrative, which does not polarize, does not discriminate, does not label people, which takes down physical and psychological barriers and is not part of nation state discourses.

 Golden Hercules – Film Program from Northern Hesse

 One of the declared aims of the Kassel Dokfest is to present regional works next to the works of international filmmakers and artists – on equal terms.
 The festival program includes 32 experimental, animation or documentary films of filmmakers from Northern Hesse.
 A selection competes in the regional competition for the Golden Hercules (3,500 €) The commitment to the region is very important for the Kassel Dokfest.
 The last years have shown that local talent and regional works are able to compete and that the festival can serve as a steppingstone to national and international recognition.

 On the occasion of the honorary prize awarded to Rotraut Pape in 2016, the Kassel Dokfest showed Fulldome films for the first time.
-Due to the great interest it attracted and as an addition to the festival profile, 2017, the Kassel Dokfest presented eight innovative Fulldome films, which gave an insight into the new possibilities of the medium of dome films.
+Due to the great interest it attracted and as an addition to the festival profile, 2019, the Kassel Dokfest presented nine innovative Fulldome films, which gave an insight into the new possibilities of the medium of dome films.